ErikCupal/expression-solver/README.md

 ### Tokenize it

-1.We transform each character into object with type (number, operator, number divider or parenthesis), value and possibly other properties (like precedance for operators).
+1. We transform each character into object with type (number, operator, number divider or parenthesis), value and possibly other properties (like precedance for operators).
 The token objects are stored in array.
-1.We throw away whitespaces.
+1. We throw away whitespaces.
-1.We check for any unary operators and resolve them right away - e.g. `-5 * (-8)`
+1. We check for any unary operators and resolve them right away - e.g. `-5 * (-8)`
-1.We merge consequent single numbers and number dividers (like `.` or `,`) into complete numbers.
+1. We merge consequent single numbers and number dividers (like `.` or `,`) into complete numbers.

 We got tokenized array.